-The Jeremiah D. Sullivan Fund for Support of Undergraduate Research was established by family, friends, and colleagues of Jeremiah Sullivan, a Professor of Physics and Department Head (2000-2006) at Illinois from 1973 to his retirement in 2006.
-The net income from the Fund supports undergraduate research in the Department of Physics including equipment, services, people, and other items related to undergraduate research.
+The Jeremiah D. Sullivan Award for Undergraduate Research was established by family, friends, and colleagues of Jeremiah Sullivan, a Professor of Physics (1973-2006) and Department Head (2000-2006) at Illinois.
+Professor Sullivan's scientific career superbly integrated pioneering research in both theoretical high-energy physics and in arms control and international security.

 John Bardeen Award